-An online safeguarding course written for professionals who work in training establishments with young people and adults.
+Safeguarding for Training Providers is an online course written for professionals who work in training establishments with young people and adults.
 The course covers child and adult safeguarding and is specifically designed for those working with learners who are 16 years and over.

 This safeguarding course introduces the applicable legislation and guidance, signs and indicators of abuse and how to respond to concerns.
-It also covers the requirements of Keeping Children Safe in Education, such as e-Safety and Prevent.
+It also covers the requirements of Keeping Children Safe in Education, such as online safety and Prevent.

 Bulk Buy Discounts

 10+ courses - Save 10%